-The plan-based awards granted to our executive officers in fiscal 2017 consisted of (1) annual incentive cash bonuses that our executive officers were eligible to receive based on fiscal 2017 performance under our cash incentive plan, (2) stock options, RSUs and PRSUs based on fiscal 2018 and fiscal 2019 performance, granted to our executive officers on December 18, 2017 under our LTIP and our 2006 equity incentive plan, (3) a service-based cash award, and a performance-based cash award for fiscal 2017 and fiscal 2018 performance, granted to Mr. Yellin on February 2, 2017 under our LTIP and our cash incentive plan, and (4) a service-based cash award, and a PRSU for fiscal 2018 performance, granted to Mr. Maleh outside of the LTIP on July 12, 2017.
-For further analysis of the structure of these annual incentive cash bonuses and the LTIP awards granted in fiscal 2017, see the disclosure under the heading "Compensation of Directors and Executive Officers-Compensation discussion and analysis" above.
-As service-based cash awards are not "incentive plan" awards within the meaning of Item 402 of Regulation S-K promulgated under the Securities Exchange Act of 1934, as amended, the service-based awards referred to above are not reflected in the "Grant of Plan-based Awards for Fiscal 2017" table below; instead, they are reflected, but only to the extent earned in fiscal 2017, under the heading "Bonus" in the "Summary Compensation Table for Fiscal 2017" above.
+The plan-based awards granted to our executive officers in fiscal 2022 consisted of (1) annual incentive cash bonuses that our executive officers were eligible to receive based on fiscal 2022 performance under our cash incentive plan and (2) RSUs and PRSUs based on fiscal 2021 and fiscal 2022 performance, granted to our executive officers on December 15, 2020 and March 22, 2021 under our LTIP and our 2006 equity incentive plan.
+For further analysis of the structure of these annual incentive cash bonuses and the LTIP awards granted in fiscal 2022, see the disclosure under the heading "Compensation of Directors and Executive

+Officers-Compensation discussion and analysis" above.
 Our cash incentive plan, the LTIP and our 2006 equity incentive plan are described below.